A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Introduction

 Our paper proceeds as follows.
-In Section~\ref{sec:review}, we introduce notation and our causal framework.
-We also review the DID method and the bracketing method proposed by \citet{hasegawadid2018}.
-In Section~\ref{sec:ndidb}, we develop the general bracketing strategy in DID.
+In Section \ref{sec:review}, we introduce notation and our causal framework, and review the DID method.
+In Section \ref{sec:ndidb}, we develop the general bracketing strategy in DID.
 We introduce the identification assumption and derive the identification formula.
 Then we develop a bootstrap inference method and study its theoretical properties.
 We also develop a falsification test and sensitivity analysis.
-In Section~\ref{sec: simu}, we examine the finite sample empirical performance of the proposed bootstrap inference method for union bounds in a simulation study.
-In Section~\ref{sec: real}, we apply the proposed bracketing methods to study the employment effect of minimum wage laws.
-In Section~\ref{sec: discussion}, we conclude with a discussion.
+In Section \ref{sec: simu}, we examine the finite sample empirical performance of the proposed bootstrap inference method for union bounds in a simulation study.
+In Section \ref{sec: real}, we apply the proposed methods to study the employment effect of minimum wage laws.
+Section \ref{sec: discussion} concludes with a discussion.